Export & Transfer Tidal Playlist

 At last, tap the 'Convert' function to proceed.
 Time taking to wait for the completion depends on how many songs you put into the process.
 But take it easy, Tidabie boasts a faster conversion speed, and you won't wait too long until it worked out.

 STEP 5 Check out Tidal Playlists on Your Computer

 All converted Tidal playlists will be saved to the output folder where you have set up in Step 2.
-Or you can guide yourself to the program History menu on the top right corner.
+Or you can guide yourself to the program 'Converted' tab in the left bar.
 You will find out all the downloaded Tidal songs within it.
-And by tapping the Folder icon after the songs, you can fast reach out to your computer local place that saves the downloaded Tidal playlist.
+And by tapping the file icon after the songs, you can fast reach out to your computer local place that saves the downloaded Tidal playlists.

 Other cases are when you decide to switch your Tidal subscription to another streaming service, and want to keep the Tidal playlist flawless on the new platforms.
 You could export the Tidal playlist directly to the target platforms.
 Or if you happen to find a nicer playlist from Tidal, you can go with these ways to make a copy of the Tidal playlist to your current music service.

 TuneMyMusic is devoted to copying the playlist from one platform to another.
 And Tidal is included.
 The steps to export playlists from Tidal to another could be easy.

 Step 1.
 Select one source platform from the panel.
 Here you should choose the Tidal platform.
 It will then ask you to log in with your Tidal account to further access your Tidal playlist.

 Step 2.
 Then you can select the playlist that comes from your Tidal account.
 You can also previously created a playlist in your Tidal platform that gets it ready for the transfer.